fdsCG/playground-CpF120Le/statement.md

 console.log(incremented);
 ```

 An arrow function can either return an expression directly (as is the case here), or have a normal body with statements if it begins with `{`.
 This means that if you want to return an object directly you should wrap it in parentheses.
-An arrow function with 0 parameters or more than 1 parameter must have a list of parameters in parentheses:aaa
+An arrow function with 0 parameters or more than 1 parameter must have a list of parameters in parentheses:

 ```javascript
 const add = (x, y) => x + y;